 The sizes for all the front numbers are: Minimum height: 140 mm

-Minimum width: 80 mm

-Minimum stroke: 25 mm

-Minimum space

-between numbers: 10 mm

-The sizes for all the side numbers are: Minimum height: Minimum width: Minimum stroke: 120 mm 70 mm 20 mm Minimum space between numbers: 10 mm
+The sizes for all the side numbers are: Minimum height: 120 mm

 The allocated number (& plate) for the rider must be affixed on the motorcycle as follows:

 - a.
 Once on the front, either in the center of the fairing or slightly off to one side; the number must be on a strongly contrasting background.
 No advertising is allowed within 25mm in all directions. - b.
 Once on each side of the lower rear portion of the lower fairing.
 The number must be on a strongly contrasting background with no advertising within 25mm in all directions. - c.
 Any outlines must be of a contrasting color and the maximum width of the outline is 3mm.
 The background color must be clearly visible around all edges of the number (including outline).
 Reflective or mirror type numbers are not permitted. - d.
 Numbers cannot overlap